sadn1ck/sadn1ck/index.md

 <section>

 Building polished web interfaces.
 Software Engineer at [Chronicle](https://chroniclehq.com).
-Face weird bugs (daily).

-Working on Typescript, React, and state machines.
-Bashing my head against the wall working with text editors on the web.
-Learning golang and elixir on the side by building small projects.
+Working on Typescript, React, State machines and Text editors on the web.
+Love nerding out on types.
+Learning a bit of golang and elixir on the side.

+Big fan of Spider-man, tailor-made memes and dad jokes.
+Feel free to message me on Twitter or Discord @ `sadn1ck`.

 [Resume](https://drive.google.com/file/d/11RewrnkZ4WVkDOFusuqm-wCPPJjGt044/view?pli=1) ✦ [LinkedIn](https://www.linkedin.com/in/sadn1ck)